Vyral/christal-johnson/_posts/2024-12-03-should-you-get-a-home-inspection-when-you-selling-your-home-aj-s-home-selling-journey.md

 ---
 layout: post
-title: >-
-  Should you get a Home Inspection when you selling your home AJ’s Home Selling Journey
+title: 'Part 2: Should You Pre-Inspect Your Home Before Selling?'
 date: 2024-12-03 07:00:00
 tags:
   - Real Estate